VIIRS Boat Detection (VBD)

 - C. D. Elvidge et al., “Rating the Effectiveness of Fishery Closures With Visible Infrared Imaging Radiometer Suite Boat Detection Data,” Frontiers in Marine Science, vol. 5, Apr.
 2018.

-When using the data please credit the product generation to the Earth Observation Group, Payne Institute for Public Policy.
+When using the data please credit the product generation to the Earth Observation Group, Payne Institute for Public Policy, with proper citations as below.